SocialCabin/.github/profile/README.md

 And welcome to our home on GitHub!
 Here you can find documentation, code for any open-source programs or protocols and the downloads & source code for some of our apps.

 ## 📰 Latest News:
-**[v1.0]** We are currently still developing the platform but the much anticipated version v1.0 of the platform will be avalible to all current members of the platform starting September.
+**[v1.0]** Has been released to all current beta members and applications to become a beta member have now opened!
+Apply [here](https://socialcabin.atlassian.net/servicedesk/customer/portal/6/group/11/create/54).

 **[Public Release]** While many are anticipating the public release of the platform, at this current time we cannot confirm nor deny this or give a release due to moderation issues that need to be overcome.
 However, it is still in discussion amongst (Project) Managment.